-Uterine Fibroid Doctor in Akron, OH
+Uterine Fibroid Treatment in Akron, OH

 Uterine fibroids are an especially tricky and perplexing condition to have.
 A majority of the time, these non-cancerous tumors within the uterus will not present any symptoms at all, making them quite difficult to diagnose.

 For others, symptoms of fibroids can cause a wide range of troublesome symptoms including heavy menstrual bleeding and intense pain.
 Women who experience daily struggles due to their fibroid symptoms are encouraged to seek treatment because these symptoms will likely only worsen as the fibroid(s) continue to grow even larger over time.

 Dr. Costas Apostolis is a double board-certified urogynecologist with extensive experience diagnosing and treating uterine fibroids.
 Dr. Apostolis will take the time to evaluate your symptoms in order to determine the treatment option that is right for you.
 Call (330) 953-3414 to request an appointment at our urogynecology clinic in Fairlawn and Poland, OH.